JohnBPerkins/chat-service/README.md

 ** 🔗 Live Demo: https://chatservicefront.vercel.app/ **

-A real-time chat application with a Next.js frontend and Go backend, featuring WebSocket communication, MongoDB persistence, and NATS JetStream for scalable message distribution.
+A real-time chat application with a Next.js frontend and Go backend, featuring WebSocket communication, MongoDB persistence, and NATS for scalable message distribution.

 ## Features